How to run the Connect2id server in a Docker container

 /WEB-INF/ directory of its web application archive

-Any of those properties can be overridden by injecting a text file with the new
+Individual configuration properties can be overridden by injecting a text file

 Important: The provided Docker image uses host networking, which has no isolation between host and container and is limited to Linux hosts.

 The steps to run the Connect2id server in a Docker container:

 Pull the latest image from Docker Hub

 The available versions are listed in the c2id Docker repository.